 The city is allowed to establish SEPA exempt levels for minor new construction, if consistent with the thresholds provided for in WAC197-11-800(1)(b).
 The state raised exemption levels this year and the proposed amendments comply with those thresholds.
 Staff provided the state law maximum allowances as a comment within Attachment 1 (page 2).
-The changes also include formatting the exemptions list in a table format.
+The changes also include formatting the exemptions list in a table format, which is how the state law presents this information.